 As part of The Co-operative Bank, we are proud to be guided by the values and ethics laid down in our customer-led Ethical Policy.
-2017 was the 25th anniversary of the policy, and we marked the occasion by going into partnership with Centrepoint, a charity that supports homeless young people.
+Our Ethical Policy is now over 25 years old, and we marked the occasion by going into partnership with Centrepoint, a charity that supports homeless young people.

 Who are Centrepoint?

 Centrepoint give homeless young people a future.

 They work with homeless 16-25 year olds in London, Manchester, Yorkshire and the North East.
 They don’t just aim to provide a safe place to stay; they provide vulnerable young people with a future.
 Centrepoint help more than 9,200 people a year with accommodation, health support and access to education and training.